Reestit mutton: Etymology

-The name reestit mutton comes from the Scots language word reest, meaning to cure by drying or smoking.
+The name reestit mutton comes from the Shaetlan word reest, meaning to cure by drying or smoking.
 A wooden framework, called a reest, was traditionally placed across the rafters of a building, from which the mutton would traditionally be hung to dry with the aid of smoke from a peat fire.

 Origin

 Reestit mutton was traditionally prepared as a way of preserving mutton so that it could be eaten during winter.
 It is related to similar Scandinavian methods of drying meat, such as skerpikjøt.
 If prepared correctly reestit mutton can remain edible for up to four years.

 Preparation

 Reestit mutton is prepared by soaking a leg or shoulder of mutton in brine.
 The correct ratio of coarse salt to water for the brine is achieved when a potato or egg will float in the solution.
 Some recipes also call for the addition of a small amount of sugar or saltpetre to the solution.
 The mutton is kept in the brine until the solution has reached all parts of the meat, which can take around three weeks.
 The meat is then hung to dry in proximity to a peat fire until the meat solidifies.